arielherself/espresso/README.raw.md

 The Republican Party narrowly regained control of America’s <strong>House of Representatives</strong>.
 Eight days after the [midterm elections](https://www.economist.com/leaders/2022/11/10/after-the-midterms-america-and-its-democracy-look-stronger), the party clinched its 218th (and decisive) seat, to the Democrats’ 210.
 Regardless of how the remaining seven races fall, the Republicans&#x27; margin is far slimmer than the party had hoped—and the worst midterm performance by a party out of power in 20 years.
 Nevertheless, it will allow them to stall much of President Joe Biden’s agenda.

-<strong>Mitch McConnell</strong> was re-elected leader of the Republicans in America’s Democrat-controlled <strong>Senate</strong>.
-He beat Rick Scott, who was backed by Donald Trump.
-It was the first challenge that Mr McConnell, who has led his party in the Senate since 2007, has faced, marking the latest instance of [Republican infighting](https://www.economist.com/united-states/2022/11/10/a-republican-victory-will-be-much-smaller-than-democrats-feared).
+A Dutch court ruled that <strong>flight MH17</strong>, a Malaysian Airlines plane shot down over Ukraine in 2014, was hit by a <strong>Russian-made missile</strong> system fired by a Kremlin-controlled militia.
+Two Russians and one Ukrainian were found guilty of murder for [downing the passenger plane](https://www.economist.com/europe/2020/03/08/the-dutch-put-four-men-on-trial-for-shooting-down-flight-mh17), killing 298 people.
+All three men have been handed life sentences, but are unlikely to be extradited to the Netherlands.

-The UN secretary-general, António Guterres, confirmed that an agreement to allow <strong>Ukraine</strong> to export <strong>grain</strong> by sea, despite an ongoing Russian blockade, would be extended by 120 days.
-Mr Guterres also said that work was being done to allow Russia to export food and fertiliser.
-On October 29th Russia announced that it was [abandoning the deal](https://www.economist.com/europe/2022/10/30/putin-suspends-a-deal-to-allow-grain-exports-from-ukraine).
+The UN secretary-general, António Guterres, confirmed that an agreement with Russia to allow <strong>Ukraine</strong> to export <strong>grain</strong> by sea, despite an ongoing Russian blockade, would be extended by 120 days.
+Mr Guterres also said the UN was “fully committed” to facilitating Russian export of food and fertiliser.
+Russia wants to export ammonia, a vital ingredient in fertiliser, through a pipeline running into Odessa, a Ukrainian port.

 Listen to an abridged version of the subscriber-only briefing.